Gremlins 2: The New Batch: Special effects

 For special effects, the original film relied on Chris Walas, who moved on to pursue a directing career.
 Dante turned to Academy Award-winner Rick Baker to create the effects for Gremlins 2: The New Batch.
 Baker was not interested, as he saw Gremlins 2: The New Batch as too much work for a project in which he would not be the creator but rather a successor to Walas.
 He was eventually persuaded to accept the job when it was suggested he could make the gremlins and mogwai more diverse.

 In the first film, when Gizmo multiplied, his offspring closely resembled himself, except for the leader, Stripe.
 Here, the four mogwai Gizmo produces each possess their own distinct personalities and physical features.
 Additionally, each mogwai has a name, although the names were used in the script and never spoken aloud in the film.
-Two of the mogwais were George, black without a stripe and a caricature of Edward G. Robinson, and Lenny, buck-toothed, named for the principal characters in Of Mice and Men, whom they resemble in both appearance and demeanor.
+Two of the mogwais were George, black without a stripe and a caricature of Edward G. Robinson and Lenny, buck-toothed, named after the principal characters in Of Mice and Men, whom they resemble in both appearance and demeanor.
 Daffy was named for his manic behavior, and the leader, Mohawk, for his mohawk hairstyle.
 Based on the original film's character, Stripe, Frank Welker also voices Mohawk.
 While both the mogwai and gremlin versions of Stripe had fur stripes, Baker hit upon the idea of giving the Mohawk mogwai a fur stripe and giving the Mohawk gremlin something scalier.
 Gizmo was also redesigned; the puppet was generally larger and its design was simplified.
 Dante commented Gizmo may look less real in Gremlins 2: The New Batch, but the result was that Gizmo could convey more emotion.